rust-lang/book/src/ch10-01-syntax.md

 When Rust compiles this code, it performs monomorphization.
 During that process, the compiler reads the values that have been used in `Option<T>` instances and identifies two kinds of `Option<T>`: one is `i32` and the other is `f64`.
-As such, it expands the generic definition of `Option<T>` into `Option_i32` and `Option_f64`, thereby replacing the generic definition with the specific ones.
+As such, it expands the generic definition of `Option<T>` into two definitions specialized to `i32` and `f64`, thereby replacing the generic definition with the specific ones.

-The monomorphized version of the code looks like the following:
+The monomorphized version of the code looks similar to the following (the compiler uses different names than what we’re using here for illustration):

 <span class="filename">Filename: src/main.rs</span>